onurtokat/iot_log_collector/README.md

 ### Installing

+During the first compiling of the project, gives errors which are about that some dependencies could not found.
+Please see [UPDATED!
+Solution document](https://github.com/onurtokat/iot_log_collector/blob/master/iot_solution_document.docx) for the details.

 Project have two executable parts.
 First part is Kafka data ingestion application, the other part is Spark data processing application.
 Both of them have been written by Java.

 ```HTML